 And here are the greens and potato salad —

 The pork was easily the best of the meats, as it by rights should be.
 You don’t eat beef or chicken belly for breakfast, after all.
 The pork came with some sauce, but not much (most of the sauce was on the brisket), and I was able to take that first test bite taste (and many others) sauce-free.
 The pork was moist and mixed with tasty bits of outside meat.
-It had a good smoke flavor.
+It had some smoke flavor.
 This is real barbecue, True ‘Cue.

 And my choices were good, too.
-The collards were very good, with bits of meat and a nice rich pot likker that, in the absence of cornbread for dunking, I drank when Nancy wasn’t looking.
+The collards were quite good, with bits of meat and a nice rich pot likker that, in the absence of cornbread for dunking, I drank when Nancy wasn’t looking.
 And I enjoyed the potato salad.
 The potato salad tasted like potatoes, and bits of parsley enhanced it.
 And it wasn’t overdressed.
 It’s a solid potato salad — not Nancy’s potato salad, which no one can match, but above average.

 You could even mix up a white sauce.
 Oh, and Rocklands also has a goodies bar.